Sabtu, 20 Juni 2009

 SD, HD, NTSC, PAL

-SD stands for Standard Definition, an old , storage, and transmission systems when color TV was introduced.
+SD stands for Standard Definition, an old video viewing, storage, and transmission systems when color TV was introduced.
 It has a 4:3 aspect ratio and 480 interlaced scanning lines.
-This is pretty much the lowest you can go in terms of quality, anything lower than this would probably better on a computer screen rather than a television. viewing
+This is pretty much the lowest you can go in terms of quality, anything lower than this would probably better on a computer screen rather than a television.

 PAL stands for Phase Alternating Line that runs at a frame rate of 25fps and more widely used around the world than NTSC.

-DV stands for Digital system that works by using digital rather than analog recording signal.
+DV stands for Digital Video, a type of video recording system that works by using digital rather than analog video signal.
 This has become the standard for home and semi-professional users as well as independent filmmakers because of its quality compared to analog.

 Sometimes, you will see in the specifications numbers that look like these 4:2:2, 4:1:1, or 4:2:0.
 This tells us how much color information is stored during recording.
 Y is for luminance (brightness), Cb is for Blue minus Luma (B-Y), and Cr is for Red minus Luma (R-Y)